Activeyixiao/topic-specific-vector/README.md

 This repository will guide you step by step to obtain word-topic-vectors.
 Also, you could skip these steps and directly download all the word-vector as tested in our paper.

-# building word-topic-vectors from scratch
+# Building word-topic-vectors from scratch

 ## collect all the words from the evaluation dataset (McRae-Feature-Norm, CSLB, WordNet-SuperSense, BabelNet-Domain in our case)